Storm Eowyn breaks Irish wind speed records

 Meanwhile, the chairman of Ireland’s National Emergency Co-ordination Group, Keith Leonard, said Storm Eowyn will be one of the most severe storms Ireland has seen.

-“It is going to be a damaging, dangerous and destructive weather event,” he said in Dublin on Friday.
+“It is going to be a damaging, dangerous and destructive weather event,” he said,

-“The forecasted winds will bring severe conditions which will constitute a risk to life and property.
+“The forecast winds will bring severe conditions which will constitute a risk to life and property.

 “Our most important message today is that everybody needs to shelter in place for the duration of all red warnings.